Easy Corn Chowder Recipe

 There are endless variations for this base recipe.
 Here are a few I love:

-- Chicken Corn Chowder: Add cooked chicken, like rotisserie chicken, or uncooked and cubed chicken breasts or thighs.
+- Chicken Corn Chowder: Add cooked chicken, such as rotisserie chicken, or cubed uncooked chicken breasts or thighs.
 If using cooked chicken, add it at the end with the cream and warm through.
 If using uncooked chicken, add it with the corn and potatoes.
-Cook until the potatoes are tender and the chicken is cooked through, about 10 to 15 minutes.
+Cook until the potatoes are tender and the chicken is cooked through, about 10-15 minutes.

 - Southwest Corn Chowder: If you love a spicier Tex-Mex version, try my Easy Southwestern Corn Chowder recipe for a delicious variation.

-- Bacon: Bacon is always delicious and adds a smokey flavor to the soup.
+- Bacon: Bacon is always delicious and adds a smoky flavor to the soup.
 Begin with chopped bacon and cook until crispy.
 Then saute the onions in the resulting bacon fat.

 - Curry Corn Chowder: I will take curry any way I can get it, and this corn chowder recipe can be tweaked to give it a worldwide twist.
 When sauteing the onions, add curry powder and fresh or ground ginger.
 Finish with coconut milk and garnish with cilantro.